OpenTermsArchive/engine/README.md

 #### Example scope

-> The documents declared in this collection are:
+> The terms tracked in this collection are:
-> - Related to dating services used in Europe.
+> - Of dating services used in Europe.
 > - In the European Union and Switzerland jurisdictions.
 > - In English, unless no English version exists, in which case the primary official language of the jurisdiction of incorporation of the service operator will be used.